Management: Theoretical scope

-Historically this use of the term often contrasted with the term labor – referring to those being managed.
+Historically, the use of the term "management" often contrasted with the term "labor" – referring to those whom management manages.

 Levels

 An organization chart for the United States Coast Guard shows the hierarchy of managerial roles in that organization.

 Top management

-The board of directors is typically primarily composed of non-executives who owe a fiduciary duty to shareholders and are not closely involved in the day-to-day activities of the organization.
-However, this varies depending on the type (e.g., public versus private), size, and culture of the organization.
+The board of directors is typically composed primarily of non-executive members who owe a fiduciary duty to shareholders and are not closely involved in the day-to-day activities of the organization.
+However, this can vary depending on the type (e.g., public versus private), size, and culture of the organization.
 These directors are theoretically liable for breaches of that duty and are typically insured under directors and officers liability insurance.
 Fortune 500 directors are estimated to spend 4.4 hours per week on board duties, and median compensation was $212,512 in 2010.
 The board sets corporate strategy, makes major decisions such as major acquisitions, and hires, evaluates, and fires the top-level manager (chief executive officer or CEO).
 The CEO typically hires other positions.
-However, board involvement in the hiring of other positions such as the chief financial officer (CFO) has increased.
+However, board involvement in hiring for other positions, such as the chief financial officer (CFO), has increased.
 In 2013, a survey of over 160 CEOs and directors of public and private companies found that the top weaknesses of CEOs were "mentoring skills" and "board engagement", and 10% of companies never evaluated the CEO.
 The board may also have certain employees (e.g., internal auditors) report to them or directly hire independent contractors; for example, the board (through the audit committee) typically selects the auditor.

-Helpful skills for top management vary by the type of organization but typically include a broad understanding of competition, world economies, effective planning, and politics.
+Helpful skills for top management vary by organization type but typically include a broad understanding of competition, global economies, effective planning, and politics.
 In addition, the CEO is responsible for implementing and determining (within the board's framework) the broad policies of the organization.
 Executive management accomplishes the day-to-day details, including instructions for the preparation of department budgets, procedures, and schedules; appointment of middle-level executives such as department managers; coordination of departments; media and governmental relations; and shareholder communication.